ptotaram/preamtotaram/resume.md

   </li>
 </ul>

 IMAGINE EASY SOLUTIONS, New York, NY (Jun.
 2013- Nov.
+2014)
-2014) *PHP Developer*
+*PHP Developer*
 <ul>
   <li>Built easybib.com app on Zend framework 1 and consumed the REST API, built on Silex  </li>
-  <li>Worked on an NDA protected application built on AngularJS and worked on the REST API built on Silex  </li>
+  <li>EasyBib Scholar application built on AngularJS  </li>
+  <li>Worked on REST API for EasyBib and EasyBib Scholar built on Silex </li>
   <li>Work was done in a TDD manner using Mocha and PHPUnit  </li>
 </ul>

 SOMETHING DIGITAL, New York, NY (Nov.
-2011- May 2013) *PHP Developer/ Dev Ops Engineer*
+2011- May 2013)
+*PHP Developer/ Dev Ops Engineer*
 <ul>
   <li>Performed work in Magento Maintaining Magento ecommerce sites using PHP  </li>